 Click "OK".
 The Language settings will show the following.
 Take note of the orange triangle.
 To make sure the changes you've made are in effect, restart your Mac, or logout and log back in.

 A very important part of the rearranging for English languages is to make sure the base English is ahead of any English subset.
 Small oddities can occur in OS X otherwise.
 Such as Font Book not showing glyphs for some fonts.
 If French is your preferred language, the order would be French, English, U.S. English.
+You rearrange the list by dragging and dropping the language names to the positions you prefer.

 Now launch Monolingual.
 Since I've already set up my preferences for English and U.S. English in the System Preferences, Monolingual comes up with those two languages already unchecked.
 All others are checked for removal as seen below: